A new study funded by Cancer Research UK shows that vapers save around £800 compared to smoking cigarettes.

 Unfortunately, an increasing amount of smokers are turning to counterfeit tobacco to save money, especially the most vulnerable and the poorest members of society.
 Illicit tobacco is far more damaging to a smokers health and also supports criminal activity.
 Vaping is still far less expensive than illicit tobacco and average savings still run into the Thousands.
 This adds to the long list of reasons for smokers to make the switch.

-If you’re looking to make the switch and want more information on vaping, visit the Totally Wicked new to vaping page.
+The switch and want more information on vaping, visit the Totally Wicked new to vaping page.